 Ask yourself whether the first person’s sentence in the sequence is true or false.
 Notice that no sentence overtly refers to itself.
 To produce the paradox it is crucial that the line of speakers be infinite.
 There is controversy in the literature about whether the paradox actually contains a hidden appeal to self-reference or circularity.
 See (Beall 2001) for more discussion.

-An important goal for the best solution, or solutions, to the Liar Paradox is to offer us a deeper understanding of how our semantic mechanisms and principles worked to produce the Paradox in the first place, especially if a solution to the Paradox requires changing or at least clarifying one of those mechanisms or principles.
-But even if a change is recommended only in the syntax or logic of our language, it would still be helpful to understand the primary semantic mechanisms of truth, reference, and negation that are involved in the Paradox.
-In addition to these primary mechanisms there are the subsidiary mechanisms and related notions of self-reference, denial, naming, meaning, predicate, property, presupposition, antecedent, and operating on prior sentences to form newer meaningful ones rather than merely newer grammatical ones.
+An important goal for the best solution, or solutions, to the Liar Paradox is to offer us a deeper understanding of how our semantic mechanisms and principles worked to produce the Paradox in the first place, especially if a solution to the Paradox requires changing or at least clarifying those mechanisms or principles.
+We want to understand the primary semantic mechanisms of truth, reference, and negation that are involved in the Paradox.
+In addition to these primary mechanisms there are the subsidiary mechanisms and related notions of denial, definability, naming, meaning, predicate, property, presupposition, antecedent, and operating on prior sentences to form newer meaningful ones rather than merely newer grammatical ones.
 We would like to know what limits there are on all these notions and mechanisms, and how one impacts another.

 Most of the most important ways out of the Liar Paradox recommend revising classical formal logic.
 Classical logic is the formal logic known to introductory logic students as “predicate logic” in which, among other things, (i) all sentences of the formal language have exactly one of two possible truth values (TRUE, FALSE), (ii) the rules of inference allow one to deduce any sentence from an inconsistent set of assumptions, (iii) all predicates are totally defined on the range of the variables, and (iv) the formal semantics is the one invented by Tarski that provided the first precise definition of truth for a formal language.
 A few philosophers of logic argue against any revision of classical logic by saying it is the incumbent formalism that should be accepted unless an alternative is required (probably it is believed to be incumbent because of its remarkable success in expressing most of modern mathematical inference).
 Still, most other philosophers argue that classical logic is not the incumbent which must remain in office unless an opponent can dislodge it.
 Instead, the office has always been vacant for the purpose of examining natural language and its paradoxes.